gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Such filter creates a pair of connected virtual source and sink and a pair of virtual source output and sink input, connected to a pair of master source and sink.

 PulseAudio treats filter devices specially in several cases:

+* **thread sharing**

+    Unlike regular sources and sinks, filter sources and sinks don't have a dedicated thread.
+They are running inside the thread of the master source or sink.

 * **volume sharing**